Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 REG is the only section of the CPA exam that does not deal explicitly with accounting content.
 The REG section focuses on the taxation of businesses and individuals, business law, and ethics.

-The numbers do not lie, the hardest section of the CPA exam is most definitely the FAR, with a 2020 Q1 pass rate of just over 46%.
-When this is compared to the Q1 pass rate for BEC, which was a sturdy 61%, it is clear that people are less successful with the FAR.
+The numbers do not lie, the hardest section of the CPA exam is most definitely FAR.
+With a 2022 Q4 pass rate of under 45%, it is a brutal section.
+When this is compared to the Q4 pass rate for BEC, which was a healthy 60%, it is clear that people are less successful with FAR.

 One last factor is of course the price.
 You must pay for, and have been issued, an NTS for each section, and those can take several weeks to months to arrive.
 If you fail a section, you must wait to retake until you have another NTS.
 This cost and scheduling can often be a large hurdle to finishing within the 18-month timeframe you are given.